 People in Spain work to live, they have a very relaxed style of living.
-Nobody seems to be in a rush an almost everything shuts down between noon and 2 pm.
+Nobody seems to be in a rush and almost everything shuts down between noon and 2 pm.
 Siesta time.
 Afternoon naps.
-In rural areas it is like there are no people anymore, whole villages turn silent during those ours.
+In rural areas it is like there are no people anymore, whole villages turn silent during those hours.
 And all the hustle and bustle of the early starting days has quieted down.

 Same on Sundays, the strict Roman Catholic country shuts down on Sunday.
-Only churches are a spot of activity but shops, offices and such are mostly closed.
+Only churches are a spot of activity but shops offices and such are mostly closed.
 Restaurants will open later than on a weekday.

 The slow pace of living is a nuisance when you need paperwork done, especially by the government.
-When you go to a bank, post office or notary, expect to wait.
+When you go to a bank, post office, or notary, expect to wait.
 And wait, and wait…….staff prefers chatting among each other before attending to you, even in shops and restaurants.

 Climate in Spain

 Despite the sunny photos on Google Images, it is not always warm in Spain.
 Actually, depending on where you are going you might find the need for gloves and can use your skies.
-In the Sierra Nevada for example, A mountain range in the south, there are ski resorts and some pretty difficult slopes to do some serious winter sports.
+In Sierra Nevada for example, A mountain range in the south, there are ski resorts and some pretty difficult slopes to do some serious winter sports.
 And in a few months per year when you are lucky you can go skiing in the morning and visit the beach in the afternoon. (the Sierra Nevada to Almeria Coast)

 Weird but true: Spanish houses are more build for summer than winter.
 With thick walls to keep the heat out, they are damp and cold in wintertime or during rainy periods.
 The single glazed windows and roofs without isolation make the heat you gain from a wood stove or electric burner disappear into the city air.
-Better wear sweaters and trousers inside and keep an eye on your heating costs.
+Better wear sweaters and trousers inside and keep an eye on your heating cost.

 I am refreshing my Spanish as I type this article.
 I use an app called DuoLingo, it is free and teaches me Spanish in a few minutes per day.
 Anywhere you have internet you can use the app and it is nice to do the written and spoken exercises while waiting somewhere.

 The Spanish language is beautiful.
 It is a language of passion.
 People use hands and facial expressions to emphasize their meaning and emotions. because it is a passionate language it is very common in Spain to use a lot of swear words.
+Words like:

 The language is not so difficult to learn, the most difficult is the male/female usage of verbs I get it wrong all the time, but when you try to speak Spanish and you know your way a little around the language the Spanish will love you for it.
 Even if you use the verbs in the wrong gender.

-Since most older Spaniards do speak little English or are shy to use it, it is wise to learn a little, to start a conversation and break the ice.
+Since most older Spaniards do speak little English or are shy to use it, it is wise to learn a little, to start a conversation, and break the ice.